cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 # Research Perspectives: A Summary

-Research on Network Digital Twin has just started.
 This document presents an overview of the Network Digital Twin concepts and reference architecture.
-As Digital Twin technology develops, further investigation of Network Digital Twin scenarios, requirements, architecture, and key enabling technologies should be investigated by the industry to accelerate the implementation and deployment of Network Digital Twin.
+From the perspective of system architecture and functional implementation, building a complete Network Digital Twin still faces challenges in data accuracy, modeling complexity, and real-time synchronization.
+Future research must continue to address the standardization of interfaces and data models to ensure that NDTs can effectively aggregate heterogeneous network data and support cross-domain interoperability.

+Moreover, compared to the early stages of NDT research, the field is now rapidly evolving alongside advancements in AI, particularly Large Language Models (LLMs) and AI Agents.
+Future research should prioritize the synergy between NDT and these technologies, investigating how NDT can function as a high-fidelity "sandbox" to verify the actions of autonomous agents and mitigate the risks of model hallucinations.
+The integration of Generative AI and NDT will be a key driver toward higher levels of autonomy in network management.

 # Security Considerations